• Skip to primary navigation

 Linguine ham and olives a speedy supper recipe at MaisonCupcake.com #pastarecipes #pasta #tomatoes #ham #familyfood

-It’s Sunday night and the husband and I are intending to dine on left over takeaway.
-Our predeliction for hot indian curries is not shared with our son hence I need to cook up something in a hurry and various permutations of spaghetti with sauce are my go-to speedy supper.
+It’s Sunday night and I like something easy.
+I need to cook up something in a hurry and various permutations of spaghetti with sauce are my go-to speedy supper.

 Pasta only takes around 10 minutes to boil and goes perfectly with bits of left over cooked meat in the fridge, a little sauce.
 If you’re really pushed, even good olive oil with a grating of strong cheese is a decent pint sized feast.